December 15, 2022

-Discretionary income is important because it shows you how much money is available for optional expenses, savings goals, and more.
+Discretionary income is important because it shows you how much you have left over after paying for essential expenses, savings goals, and more.
+In other words, it measures how much income you have for discretionary spending.
 Knowing discretionary income levels can help you keep your budget on track and avoid overspending.

 The figure has another important role for students: It can influence how your student loan repayment plan is structured and how much you’ll have to pay each month.
 This can have a substantial impact on your finances.

 For people without student loans, discretionary income is relevant for determining how much “pocket money” you have.

 It’s very useful to know this number ahead of time—or at least have a rough idea.
 Otherwise, you can end up overspending.